Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 .. code-block:: bash

     splam score -G chr9_subset.fa -m ../model/splam_script.pt -o tmp_out tmp_out/junction.bed

-By default, Splam automatically detects your environment and runs in :code:`cuda` mode if CUDA is available.
-However, if your computer is running macOS, Splam will check if :code:`mps` mode is available.
-If neither :code:`cuda` nor :code:`mps` are available, Splam will run in :code:`cpu` mode.
-You can manually specify the mode using the :code:`-d / --device` argument.

-Additionally, you can adjust the batch size using the :code:`-b / --batch-size` argument.
-We recommend setting a small batch size (default is 10) when running Splam in :code:`cpu` mode.

 After this step, a new :code:`BED` file is produced, featuring eight columns.
 Two extra columns, namely :code:`DONOR_SCORE` and :code:`ACCEPTOR_SCORE`, are appended to the file.
 It is worth noting that any unstranded introns are excluded from the output. (p.s. they might be from unstranded transcripts assembled by StringTie).